bbauska/W3Cx-2of5/README.md

 We merely separate the tag, identifier, or class selectors by a space.

-So, in the first rule, we see that the selector will match to any &lt;a&gt; tag that is a descendant of #intro.
+In the first rule, we see that the selector will match to any &lt;a&gt; tag that is a descendant of #intro.
 The &lt;a&gt; tag can appear directly within #intro, or be buried within its children.
 Here is the
 result: